mikield/awesome-cli-tool/Readme.md

 ### Using

-Execute `do parse` and follow the CLI instructions.
+Execute `./do parse` and follow the CLI instructions.